 As government and industrial regulations for clearly legible, permanent marks and serial numbers on medical and aerospace parts increases, laser marking, laser etching and/or laser engraving or scribing, is rapidly growing in need.
 We use YAG and CO2 systems to professionally laser mark, etch and engrave metals, ceramics, plastics, Teflon, wood, medical tubes and surgically implantable parts for the biggest names in medical devices and aerospace subsystems.
 We also offer a wide variety of metal coatings and finishes for preservation of markings and serial numbers.
+We have many years of knowledge about how to achieve the most durable markings on medical and other critical components that will endure sanitation and withstand the test of time.

 Our laser machining expertise includes: